-Restricted Policy - A test for adverse impact involving demonstration that an employer's hiring practices exclude a protected group, whether intentionally or not.
+Restricted Policy - Another test for adverse impact, involving demonstration that an employer's hiring practices exclude a protected group, whether intentionally or not.

-Bona Fide Occupational Qualification (BFOQ) - Allows requirements that an employee be of a certain religion, sex, or national origin where that is reasonably necessary to the organization's normal operation specified by the 1964 Civil Rights Act.
+Bona Fide Occupational Qualification (BFOQ) - Requirements that an employee be of a certain religion, sex, or national origin where that is reasonably necessary to the organization's normal operation.
+Specified by the 1964 Civil Rights Act.

-Alternative Dispute Resolution or ADR Program - Grievance procedure that provides for binding arbitration as the last step
+Alternative Dispute Resolution or ADR Program - Grievance procedure that provides for binding arbitration as the last step.